 Work with established professional musicians can provide contacts and hence information about future auditions for fully professional orchestras.
 From time to time EUCO players are offered opportunities to perform solo and double concertos with the orchestra.

-EUCO gives around 35 concerts each year on five or six tours.
+EUCO gives around 30 concerts each year on four or five tours.
 Recent EUCO tours have included the UK, Germany, Spain, Malta and Egypt.

 We need from you: